-The Occipital Vein (Vena Occipitalis) arises from the branches of the occipital artery, and following the course of the latter, beneath the muscles connected with the mastoid process of the temporal bone, it is discharged into the upper part of the internal jugular or of the external; more rarely into the latter.
+branches of the occipital artery, and following the course of the latter, beneath the muscles connected with the mastoid process of the temporal bone, it is discharged into the upper part of the internal jugular or of the external; more rarely into the latter.

 The Diploic Veins (Venæ Diploicæ) have been described in the account of the bones of the cranium as situated between the two tables in the diploic structure, and commence by very fine capillary tubes from its lining membrane.
 The one in the frontal bone discharges itself into the frontal vein, that in the occipital bone into the occipital vein, and the two in the parietal bone into the deep temporal veins.
-They do not open each by one orifice, but by several, which makes their termination not very distinct or abrupt: besides which, they communicate freely by a crowd of ramuscles, with the veins of the scalp on the outside, and with those of the dura mater internally.
+They do not open each by one orifice, but by several, which makes their terminations not very distinct or abrupt: besides which, they communicate freely by a crowd of ramuscles, with the veins of the scalp on the outside, and with those of the dura mater internally.